EngineMachiner/mind-box/README.md

 Tool to debug and display prints in-game.
 For StepMania.
 Check mind$box.lua for more.

+The log font ("_eurostile Outline") is originally from the Soundwaves theme.

 ## Installation

 Drop the mind$box folder in the Scripts folder.